Long-tail keywords can be a powerful tool in your SEO marketing arsenal.

 This means your website or blog can attract the right people at the right time, resulting in more conversions and sales.

-And, since long-tail keywords are so specific, users are likely to be ready to buy.
+And, since these terms are so specific, users are likely to be ready to buy.

 Take, for example, the query “blogger outreach software”.